Scientific Exchange Grants

 Q: I am a European national working in a non-EMBC member state, can I still apply for a Scientific Exchange Grant?

-Q: I am a national of an EMBC Member State (also working in an EMBC Member State) and I would like to pursue my fellowship in a country outside of the EMBC Member States, can I apply?
+Q: I am a national of an EMBC Member State (also working in an EMBC Member State) and I would like to pursue my fellowship in a country outside of EMBC Member States, can I apply?

 A: No, the intention of EMBO’s Scientific Exchange Grant is to build scientific collaboration between two laboratories (the one in your home country and the one in your host country).
-Therefore, please only pick one lab to collaborate with.
+Therefore, please only select one lab to collaborate with.

 Q: I would like to split my research visit into two parts.
 Can I still apply?